 The exact construction of the dependent variable remains to be specified.
 The denominator of PR is the target's stock price one month (twenty trading days) before the offer's announcement.
 The announcement date is the day on which the target received its first official bid.
-The first bid need not come from the eventual acquirer, but it must be the obvious first link in a chain of events leading to the acquisition.
-The final price per share (numerator) is the one at which the deal is consummated, and the premium is adjusted for the acquisition of the stock market (S&P 500 Index) between the base date and the latter of closing the transaction
+The first bid need not come from the seentual acquirer, but it must be the obvious first link in a chain of events lading to the acquisition.
+The final price per share (numerator) is the one at which the deal is consummated, and the premium is adjusted for the movement of the stock market (S&P 500 Index) between the base date and the late of closing the transaction.

-It is important to determine the premium for the full transaction period, at just for the value offered at the announcement date.
-The acquirer who to tiates a deal at a given price for later completion obtains the equivalent a free "call" on the entire target company.
-If the equities market is rising, and of the premium can be expected to be absorbed by the general price crease.
+It is important to determine the premium for the full transaction period, of just for the value offered at the announcement date.
+The acquirer who gotiates a deal at a given price for later completion obtains the equivalent is free "call" on the entire target company.
+If the equities market is rising, one of the premium can be expected to be absorbed by the general price trease.
 The acquirer, however, bears little downside risk.
-It can usually back if a fall of the equities market should make the transaction no longer fractive, and indeed most of the deals agreed to but not completed before crash of October 1987 were later renegotiated at lower prices.
-We assume that the target held out for a price at the date of announcement that appensated target shareholders for this risk.
+It can usually back it is fall of the equities market should make the transaction no longer tractive, and indeed most of the deals agreed to but not completed before tractive, and indeed most of the deals agreed to but not completed before tractive, and indeed most of the deals agreed to but not completed before tractive, and indeed most of the deals agreed to but not completed before that the target held out for a price at the date of announcement that appensated target shareholders for this risk.

-IN SAMPLE AND STATISTICAL RESULTS
+III.
+SAMPLE AND STATISTICAL RESULTS